KilledByAPixel/ZzFX/README.md

 - Lock, reset and mutate buttons for each parameter.
 - Sounds can be download as a wave file.
 - Mark sounds as favorites to keep them from being cleared.

-Additional notes...
-- You can use ZZFX.R() as a random number generator.
-- Try playing multiple sounds simultaneously for unique effects.
-- You can change the master volume and frequency randomness.
-- Feel free to modify any or all of this code!

 **Here's the latest version of the ZzFXmicro you can use directly!**